angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 Both of these cards tend to come from forgotten control shells.
 Command is likely more disruptive but can be played around assuming you are able to ensure you have one additional card in hand than needed.
-Often this means not being able to utilise :card[LED] however you can otherwise treat it like any other pile where you need to keep countermagic up.
-Clique is tricky when trying to utilise cards like Predict or Ideas Unbound but is relatively superfluous if executing something with just cantrips.
-You can also build a pile around it _if_ you can predict when the opponent will use it however that can be tricky. be mindful of timing for your opponent being able to _snipe_ an LED with the artifact destruction mode.
+Often this means not being able to utilize :card[LED] however you can otherwise treat it like any other pile where you need to keep countermagic up.
+Clique is tricky when trying to utilize cards like Predict or Ideas Unbound but is relatively superfluous if executing something with just cantrips.
+You can also build a pile around it _if_ you can predict when the opponent will use it however that can be tricky.
+Be mindful of timing for your opponent being able to _snipe_ an LED with the artifact destruction mode.